 So how do you use ARIES today?
 While anyone can download and use the ARIES Explorer, your best bet is to attend one of our trainings, where we teach use of the tools and the basics of semantically integrated modeling to audiences from all over the world.
 If you have relatively extensive experience with computers and modeling, and are not afraid to try something radically new, you can try the k.LAB software.
 The modeler toolkit does not guide you to do ecosystem services assessments, nor it contains a menu of models you can run.
 It is a fully general model development environment, meant to provide access to the network and to specialized tools to create and test your own projects.
 So it is best used by modelers who are well trained in the underlying concepts of semantic modeling or can grasp them easily.
 If this is you, or you like a challenge, the the steps below will get you running.

 - Obtain your credentials with the integratedmodelling.org network at our Hub.
 Registration is free for individual and non-profit use, and your data are secure and completely private (more information on the legal matters is available).
-Your credentials will also allow you access to our wiki space, our issue reporting site, and, with explicit authorization, this site so you can comment on posts and guest blog with us.
+Your credentials will also allow you access to our wiki space, our issue reporting site, and, with authorization, this site so you can comment on posts and guest blog with us.

 - Let us know.
 Your access to the network is limited unless we authorize you to use the ARIES data and models.
 If your usage of the network is for non-profit purposes, you will never have to pay for access, but we need to know.

-- Download an integratedmodelling.org certificate file from your user profile at the collaboration site, and store it safely.
+- Download an integratedmodelling.org certificate file from your user profile at the collaboration site, and store it on your computer.